 Performance EPS

 measures Web Travel Group's scaling 2.5-year underlying diluted EPS % of Rights that vest

 (continued) Less than 10% 0%

 At 10% 30%

 Above 10% and below 13% Pro-rata

 At 13% 60%

 Above 13% and below 16% Pro-rata

 At 16% 80%

 Above 16% and below 20% Pro-rata

 At or above 20% 100%

-voting rights Board discretion dividend to its Shareholders, Executive KMP may be entitled to, b the value of dividends that would have been payable to them had over which the Right is exercisable during a period determined b The Company reserves the right to adjust the outcome where ap I they been the holders of the underlying Shares y the Board.
+voting rights Board discretion dividend to its Shareholders, Executive KMP may be entitled to, by way of cash or Shares, a payment equive the value of dividends that would have been payable to them had they been the holders of the underlying sover which the Right is exercisable during a period determined by the Board.

-other events/circumstances which may unreasonably skew the c putcome.
+board discretion The Company reserves the right to adjust the outcome where appropriate for acquisitions and/or disposals or other events/circumstances which may unreasonably skew the outcome.

 Cessation of If employment is terminated for cause, the clawback provisions (described below) will apply.

 employment Where the employment contract terminates because of redundancy, death, serious illness or disability, the Board retains a residual discretion to permit retention and/or exercise of unvested Rights.

 In all other circumstances, subject to the clawback provisions, Executive KMP will retain a pro-rata proportion (based on the portion of FY25 that has elapsed) of the number of unvested Rights that will be retained for testing at the end of the performance period.

-Clawback Rights are subject to customary clawback provisions under whic if, among other things, the participant materially breaches their acted fraudulently in relation to the affairs of Web Travel Group.
+Clawback Rights are subject to customary clawback provisions under which, subject to the discretion of the Board, will laps if, among other things, the participant materially breaches their obligations to Web Travel Group, or they have acted fraudulently in relation to the affairs of Web Travel Group.

 Change of control If a change of control event occurs, the Board has the discretion to determine that all or a portion of the Rights will, subject to the vesting conditions remaining capable of being satisfied at that time, vest at an earlier date to be determined by the Board.